spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 ## Additional Ansible playbooks.

-When you execute this project with skip test option you will have only a docker images build (base and application one).
+When you execute this project with skip test option you will have only docker images build (base and application).
 To play with those images, you can run ansible playbooks located in aditional-playbooks folder.
 List of files below.
 ```shell
 .
 |── ansible